|QUICK SPECS ABOUT PATTERN|

 The Bar Lace screams for flat shoelaces - round and oval varieties just don’t seem to achieve the right look or feel.
 That’s due to the fact that the parallel, straight lines formed by flat lacing designs like the Bar Lace are the core of its popularity.

 As with any lacing design, it’s important to pick a sturdy shoelace.
 Otherwise, the lace patterns could weaken and make the overall appearance of the Bar Lace less impactful.
-A brand such as RocketInk® offers any number of lengths and colors to satisfy even the pickiest shoelace enthusiast.
+Our Xpand® shoelaces can be used for this design and purchased on our website here.

 As an added bonus, the Bar Lace pattern can be completed with only a single shoelace leaving you with a spare!
 Simply cut the lace in half, use our Lace Anchors® and your good to go.